What Are the Guidelines for Tungsten Electrodes?

 1. Sharpening and Grinding

-Electrode grinding should be done longitudinally, not radially, to avoid cross-grinding marks that can cause arc instability.
-Use a dedicated grinding wheel to prevent contamination.
-For DC welding, grind the electrode to a sharp point; for AC welding, create a balled end.
+Grinding should be done longitudinally to avoid cross-grinding marks that cause arc instability.
+Use a dedicated grinding wheel to prevent contamination, sharp for DC, balled for AC.

 2. Cleaning